 Once you have explored the wasteland, there are four pieces of downloadable content for you to get your teeth stuck into.

 The first is the most Casino themed; it’s called Dead Money.
 This takes the player to the smoky town surrounding the fictitious Sierra Madre Casino.
 The player is a captive of Father Elijah who wants to break into the Casino’s vault and steal all the money for himself and leave you trapped in the vault.
 It is up to you and a few other captives to overthrow your captor and escape the terror of the Sierra Madre Casino.

 The next is Honest Hearts.
 This is more light-hearted but only slightly.
 You go on an expedition to Zion National Park but are jumped by raiders, and then you get embroiled in the conflict between the tribes of the area and the mysterious group led by the burned man.
 Your decisions again will decide the outcome of this picturesque land.

 The third DLC starts at an old fashioned drive-in theatre, and you are then transported to Big Mountain (very original name) and the think tank.
 When you wake up, you realise those robots at the think tank have taken your heart, brain and vertebrae, as part of some weird science experiment.
 You are tasked with finding your missing pieces and then confront Dr Mobius to return to the Mojave finally.

 Finally, we have The Lonesome Road DLC.
-This starts when you receive contact from your predecessor who wants to get in contact with you about why he did not deliver the chip that almost caused your death.
-Your predecessor Ulysses promises to answer the question as to why if you are willing to cross the lonesome road of the Divide and find him.
-This the DLC that ends off the story and gives a conclusion as to what is going on.
+This starts when you receive contact from your predecessor, who wants to contact you about why he did not deliver the chip that almost caused your death.
+Your predecessor Ulysses promises to answer the question as to why you are willing to cross the lonesome road of the Divide and find him.
+This is the DLC that ends the story and concludes with what is going on.

 We can’t recommend this game enough to people who like their casinos and their video games.